 "

-Probability sampling ensures that every member of the population has a known and non-zero chance of being selected for the study.
-This type of sampling allows for generalizability to the larger population and reduces bias in the sample selection process.
-In probability sampling, each individual’s selection probability can be calculated, making it possible to estimate sampling error and confidence in the findings.
+Probability sampling is a method in which every member of the population has a known and non-zero chance of being selected for the study.
+This approach enhances the generalizability of findings to the broader population and helps reduce selection bias.
+Because the probability of selection is known for each individual, researchers can calculate sampling error and assess the confidence of their results.
 Common types of probability sampling include simple random, stratified, cluster, and systematic sampling.

 Simple Random Sampling